 Read the assigned books

 Write papers and accept other duties as requested by the Program Committee.
-An essayist must provide his/her/gher respondent with a copy of the paper by September 1st and 60 copies for the membership and file.
+An essayist must provide his/her/gher respondent with a copy of the paper by September 1st and must bring an appropriate number of copies to the meeting.
+In the past, writers have made 60 copies.

 Pay annual dues and travel equalization fees in amounts determined from time to time by the membership.

 Duties The President presides at business meetings.
-She/he appoints moderators for discussions, with the advice of the Program committee.
-She/he performs other duties of his/her office as are required.
+She/he/they appoints moderators for discussions, with the advice of the Program committee.
+She/he/they performs other duties of the office as required.

 The Program Committee provides a reading list according to the subject chosen by the members and assigns papers and criticism to members and provides other items for the program.
 Effort is made to provide reading lists and assignments as early as possible.